 4. Monitor, measure and adjust

-Organizations can change over time and sometimes faster than you realize.
-Don’t forget to monitor your EVP after implementation to ensure it still reflects your organization.
+Organisations can change over time and sometimes faster than you realise.
+Don't forget to monitor your EVP after implementation to ensure it still reflects your organisation.

 An easy way to do this is to send out surveys to your employees.